SwissDataScienceCenter/renku/docs/admin/index.rst

 After Renku has been deployed you can make some post deployment configurations.
 For instance, make a user admin on gitlab.

-1. turn off automatic redirect to gitlab by setting gitlab.oauth.autoSignIn: false
+1. turn off automatic redirect to gitlab by setting redeploying with the value ``gitlab.oauth.autoSignIn: false``
-2. log in as the root user using the password from gitlab.password
+2. log in as the root user using the password from ``gitlab.password``
 3. modify any users you want to modify (e.g. to make them admin)
 4. turn the automatic redirect back on

-D. Verifying Renku
+Verifying Renku
 ------------------

 Check list: